-There are five full-time Adjudicators, including one Principal Adjudicator.
-The Small Claims Tribunal is situated at the West Kowloon Law Courts Building.
+There are four full-time Adjudicators, including one Principal Adjudicator.

 The Obscene Articles Tribunal: The Control of Obscene and Indecent Articles Ordinance (Cap.
 390) provides for the establishment of the Obscene Articles Tribunal.

 The work of the tribunal covers two main aspects.
 First, it is responsible for the classification of articles submitted by any public officer, author, printer, manufacturer, publisher, distributor, copyright owner, etc. Second, the tribunal has exclusive jurisdiction to determine the question of obscenity or indecency when the issue arises in any civil or criminal proceedings in any court.